StefanLeng/gurps-categorized-sheet/README.md

 Fix for attacks not showing if the weapon name has postfixes (e.g. for TL)

 0.4.1
-Fix for containers disappearing von lists if collapsed Better handling of missing roll tables
+Fix for containers disappearing from lists if collapsed.
+Better handling of missing roll tables.
 Option to allow two-handed weapons to be wielded one-handed with heigh enough strength.
-Activated by a setting, because in some situations this rule gives nonsencial results.
+Activated by a setting, because in some situations this rule gives nonsensial results.
 Fix layout for larger than default fonts.

 ## Development